 Most volunteers serve a two- to three-year term.
 They are expected to attend in-person meetings (generally held twice a year) and participate in additional conference calls.
 Many committees have additional subcommittees or task groups that advise the work of the full committee.
 Some work will involve additional study or discussion outside of scheduled meetings and calls.

 That said, most volunteers find great satisfaction in playing a significant role to improve the national transplant system.
 Many clinicians also gain additional perspective they can bring back to their own institution to help improve care for those they serve.
-(Listen to Colleen Reed and Lisa Matthias describe their service on OPTN committees.)
+(Lisa Matthias and Precious McGowan describe their service on OPTN committees.)

 Anyone interested in potentially serving on a committee or the board needs to complete a Volunteer Interest Form.
 This allows the OPTN to consider your interest and expertise in light of the roles needed for the coming year.
 The form is customized to your particular experience or profession, dynamically supplying questions that are most relevant to your background or area of interest.